 This course covers the algorithms used to locate a stationary RF signal source, such as a radar, radio, or cell phone.
-The topics covered include: a review of vectors, matrices, and probability; linear estimation and Kalman filters; non-linear estimation and extended Kalman filters; robust estimation; data association; measurement models for direction of arrival, time difference of arrival, and frequency difference of arrival; geo-location algorithms; and performance analysis.
+The topics covered include a review of vectors, matrices, and probability; linear estimation and Kalman filters; nonlinear estimation and extended Kalman filters; robust estimation; data association; measurement models for direction of arrival, time difference of arrival, and frequency difference of arrival; geo-location algorithms; and performance analysis.
 Most of the course material is developed in planar Cartesian coordinates for simplicity; however, the extension to WGS84 coordinates is provided to equip the students for practical applications.
-Homework consists of both analytical problems and ones that require computer simulation using software such as MATLAB.
+Homework consists of both analytical problems and problems that require computer simulation using software such as MATLAB.

 525.614 Probability and Stochastic Processes for Engineers, an undergraduate course in linear algebra/matrix theory, and familiarity with MATLAB.